 Organization of Columbine Community Village

-Columbine Community Village became a Colorado nonprofit corporation in March 2012.
+Columbine Community Village was organized as a Colorado nonprofit corporation in March 2012.
 Serving on our founding board of directors are Steve Woods, President of Aspen International Consulting; Lloyd Gottman, President of Synergetic Sytems, LLC; and Arnie Snyder, Owner of Elder Life Advisors, LLC.

 Columbine Community Village's Director, Arnie Snyder, is a co-founder of Colorado’s first Village, Washington Park Cares [now called A Little Help].
 He served with Washington Park Cares for five years, first in its pre-startup stage, then as a member of the board of directors.
 Early in 2012, he left the board in order to found a new Village in suburban South Jefferson County.
 Arnie has lived in the Columbine area with his family for over 30 years.

-Columbine Community Village has submitted its application to the IRS for approval as a 501c3 nonprofit organization, in order to receive tax-deductible gifts and foundation grants.
-Donations made on or after our March 8, 2012 incorporation date are tax-deductible, contingent on IRS approval of our application.
+Columbine Community Village is a nonprofit organization, approved by the IRS as a 501(c)(3) public charity.
+Contributions are tax-deductible.
 The financial support of generous individuals and businesses is invaluable in helping this Village achieve our mission.

 The Village began serving members in August 2012; we are growing steadily.
 (See Join